mint-made/restaurant-review/README.md

-## Restaurant Review - An app to discover restaurant and quickly find information about them (2019)
+## Restaurant Review - An app to discover the best restaurants near you (2019)

 ###